On the linear stability of nonrelativistic selfinteracting boson stars: Numerical study of the linearized system

 The central and right panels of Fig.~\ref{FigAutovL0} present the results obtained for radial perturbations.
 As can be observed, there exists unstable modes with $\lambda_R>0$ in the attractive, the repulsive as well as in the non-selfinteracting case.
 In the first and third cases, we have identified an unstable band that spans all values of the central amplitude $\sigma_0$ that we have explored.
 For the $n$'th excited state, this band consists of $n$ unstable modes that grow exponentially in time.
 In the attractive scenario, for one of these modes, $\lambda_R$ grows rapidly as $\sigma_0$ increases, signaling that the solutions have a lifetime that is much shorter than the state with the same central amplitude in the non-selfinteracting theory.
 Indeed, in absence of selfinteractions, one observes a linear relationship between the real part of the mode(s) frequency $\lambda_R$ and the central amplitude $\sigma_0$.
 This relationship arises from an inherent scaling freedom in the Schr\"odinger-Poisson system.
 For further details regarding this symmetry we refer the reader to Refs.~\cite{Moroz:1998dh, Roque:2023sjl}.
 The dashed lines represent the scaled results of the $n$ unstable modes reported in Ref.~\cite{Nambo:2023yut}, while the dark circles denote our numerical results.
 As can be seen, both sets of results are in agreement.

 A more interesting pattern appears for the repulsive scenario, in which the unstable radial modes cover only localized intervals of $\sigma_0$, resulting in stability bands where $\lambda_R=0$;\footnote{Note that the occurrence of such localized stability bands is excluded in the non-selfinteracting case due to the aforementioned rescaling freedom of the Schr\"odinger-Poisson system.} see the central and right panels of Fig.~\ref{FigAutovL0}.
+It is worth noting that, unlike ground state configurations, the boundary between stable and unstable solutions is not determined by a maximum mass state.
 The relation of these results with those of Refs.~\cite{Sanchis-Gual:2021phr, Brito:2023fwr} will be discussed in the conclusion section and Appendix~\ref{app.comparison}.